 Working to Achieve Dreams

 Work comes in many forms.
 Booker T. Washington said, “No race can prosper till it learns there is as much dignity in tilling a field as in writing a poem.”
 Carpenters, electricians, hairstylists, automobile mechanics, medical technicians, cooks, custodians, childcare providers, sanitation workers—the list goes on.
-Regardless of race or socioeconomic background, these careers are attainable.
+Regardless of race or socioeconomic background, these careers are attainable and valuable in our community.
 They bring a sense of accomplishment, keep society functioning, and feed families.

 Established in March 1994, the Forrest E. Powell Foundation has a mission to help people work to achieve their dreams.
 It supports hard-working individuals and believes anyone can become a success through commitment and proper training.

 In April 1993, the city of Evanston experienced a severe and damaging thunderstorm.
 When the rain ended, Forrest E. Powell, Sr. went outside to clear his yard of debris.
 His son Hecky joined him.
 Together they worked to remove a fallen tree that had a three-branched trunk.
 Little did they know, that project was the last one they would complete together.
 Later that evening Forrest passed away.

 For the Powell family, the remaining tree branches serve as a reminder of Forrest’s belief in honest labor.
 It has become a symbol of the Forrest E. Powell Foundation, the nonprofit organization created by Hecky to honor his father.
 Each of the three branches are interconnected and represent Community, Family, and Spirituality—values rooted in the Powell family and cornerstones of the Foundation’s work.